Feb 13, 2025 | 7 minutes

 Resources

 No problem.
-You can download the Make Template here and the MindStudio worker here.
+You can download the Make Template here and the MindStudio agent here.
 You need an account with both platforms to import the templates.